 Education and Certifications

 Because human resources policies change frequently, HR consultants are required to stay up-to-date on the latest rules and regulations.
-The National Association of Human Resource Consultants (NAHRC) expects its members to remain “educated and up to date on the latest technology and services available in the human resources industry.”
+HR consultants are expected to remain educated on the latest technology and services available in the human resources industry.
 As such, HR consultants may be required to attend various professional development seminars and adhere to state and local guidelines for continuing education.

 According to the SHRM, an HR consultant will “Perform advanced, specialized and administrative duties in a designated human resource program or section area” and is responsible for providing high-level support in the administration of a human resources program.”
 Human resource consultants undertake a lot of administrative responsibility in their day-to-day tasks.
 In essence, they interpret human resources policy and offer advice on its implementation in an organization or business.
 From answering questions on policy to presenting training sessions on complex HR procedures, HR consultants are largely responsible for a company’s continued compliance with human resources policy.

 In an article on the best 100 jobs in America for 2010, CNN ranked human resources consultant as number 43 with a median pay of $92,000 per year.
 In its 2012 Occupational Outlook Handbook, the U.S. Bureau of Labor and Statistics (BLS) listed the median salary for human resource managers as $99,180 per year with a projected job outlook of 13 percent growth over the next decade.
 Suffice it to say, the median salary and job growth expectations look promising for HR consultants.
 As professionals who perform high-stress jobs in HR departments, their pay is commensurate with the experience and qualifications necessary for the job.